 This sales script example can be modified to fit your specific circumstances, but the core sales script template has proven effective for me again and again, in a variety of service and product industries.

-2. PRO AND CON OF SALES SCRIPT EXAMPLE ABOVE.
+2. PRO AND CON OF THESE SALES SCRIPT EXAMPLES.

 The phone script format relayed above has proven successful and been used to generate tens of thousands of b2b sales appointments in a variety of industries.
 However, there are dangers to using this sales script template that you should be aware of.

 First, let’s state the obvious.
 The purpose of using telephone scripts to set sales appointments is not to just set meetings.
 The purpose is to ultimately generate more revenue and profits cost-effectively.
 Some people forget this and think that all they have to do is generate sales appointments and they are on easy street.
 Nothing could be farther from the truth.Are your salespeople closing?
 Too few qualified appointments or meetings set with low-probability low-value suspects will have your salespeople closing bad deals.
 Good sales managers (you may be managing yourself) don’t let a sales team call crap.

 Prospecting effectively and setting the appointment is only one step of an overall effective sales process and b2b lead generation program.
 The sales script example above is very soft.
 Meaning that there is very little disqualification going on with the phone script.
 If you are not very careful about which companies you choose to call, you could lose your shirt with such a sales script.
 You could spend a lot of time and money meeting with prospects who won’t buy or would be unprofitable to sell.

 If you use telephone scripts like this you may (or may not) choose to ask some qualifying questions to screen out the no profit time wasters.
 Or, you may choose to use a harder phone script more calculated to connect you only with prospects likely to buy in the near future.